+Further information on Assignments

-Further information - Research Proposal
+Research Proposal

 We anticipate that student research proposals will be either a primary empirical study (where you gather your own data; or work with data someone has given you), or a secondary evidence synthesis (where you review and summarise the literature on a particular topic or concept.
+Students who are interested in obtaining recognition in the Stage 1 Forensic Psychology component will need to conduct an empirical research project to demonstrate the required competencies.